gnilrets/workflowexample/README.md

 ````

 After you **save and exit**, the commit will be squashed, but now you'll need
 to give the squashed commit a new commit message.
-So, github will bring up
+So, git will bring up
 your editor again with something like

 ````